sccn/sccn.github.io/tutorials/09_source/Model_Settings.md

 ![](/assets/images/dipfit_settings_besa.png)

 The top edit box, *Model (click to select)*, specifies the type of head model -- spherical model, template boundary element model (BEM), or custom model.

+** The spherical
-The spherical head model uses four spherical surfaces (skin, skull, CSF, cortex) to model the head.
-The BEM model is composed of three 3-D surfaces (skin, skull, cortex) extracted from the MNI (Montreal Neurological Institute) canonical template brain also used in Statistical Parametric Mapping (SPM).
+head model** uses four spherical surfaces (skin, skull, CSF, cortex) to model the head.
+The spherical head model is kept for backward compatibility purposes and should not be used for publication.
+The spherical model has been tested against versions of the BESA software and shown to return similar results.

+**The boundary element model** is composed of three 3-D surfaces (skin, skull, cortex) extracted from the MNI (Montreal Neurological Institute) canonical template brain also used in Statistical Parametric Mapping (SPM).
 The BEM model is more realistic than the four concentric spheres model and will return more accurate results.
-The spherical head model is kept for backward compatibility purposes and should not be used for publication.
+The default of how the BEM model was generated are available [here](https://pubmed.ncbi.nlm.nih.gov/11222970/).
+From the original paper: "This template consists of a high quality anatomical MRI of a single representative subject, with a voxel size of 1 x 1 x 1 mm, created by the McCon- nell Brain Imaging Centre of the Montre¬al Neurological Institute.
+It was created by registering 27 T1-weighted scans of the same individual in stereotaxic space, where they were subsampled and intensity averaged.
+After the genera- tion of this averaged MRI, an expert guided semi-automatic segmentation was performed to identify the tissue type of each voxel.
+This segmentation of the averaged brain was used for the construction of a noiseless MRI of the brain using an MR simulator.
+This noiseless MRI is used in this paper for visualizing the results; the segmentation of the original MRI was used to create the realistically shaped volume conduction model of the head.
+The motivation for using this speciÆc MRI was that it forms the template brain of the Statistical Parametric Mapping package (SPM, 1999)."

 For this example, select *Boundary element model*.
 Clicking on the model name updates some of the fields below the dropdown menu: